NeuralWhite/morse-code-converter/README.md

 A simple Python program that converts English text to Morse code.

 ## Features
-- Converts letters A-Z to standard Morse code
+- Converts letters A-Z and 0-9 to standard Morse code
 - Handles spaces between words with `/` separator
 - Shows `?` for invalid characters
 - Clean command-line interface